witchard/goscr/README.md

 - [X] Support mode where code is run against each line of stdin
 - [ ] Improve module documentation (and of lines)
 - [ ] Add more unit tests :-)
+- [ ] If filename is invalid, parse as code from command line instead

 ## Alternatives